MichelaPozzi/2025-topic-03-group-04/README.md

     ![Beschreibung des Bildes](images/featureimportancelogistic.jpeg)

     - positive coefficients (purple bars) indicate features that increase the probability of RNA-binding
-    - negative coefficients (red bars) indicate features that decrease the probability of RNA-binding EMD has the strongest influence on the probability of RNA-binding
+    - negative coefficients (red bars) indicate features that decrease the probability of RNA-binding\
+    -\>EMD has the strongest influence on the probability of RNA-binding

 3.  **Model output:**\
     The trained model was applied to the remaining 70% of proteins, yielding RNA-binding probability scores for each case.